-- Will be given free registration for the conference. (approx. $500 value).
+- Will be given free registration for the conference (approx. value $500).

-- Must make their own travel/hotel arrangements.
-They pay for their travel (economy) and hotel expenses out of their award.
+- Must make their own travel/hotel arrangements and pay for their travel (economy) and hotel expenses out of their award.

 - Do not register for the conference or make hotel arrangements until you receive the appropriate codes.

-- Are invited to join other members of the FX professional community for dessert on the evening of Thursday, July 16 of the conference.
+- Are invited to join other members of the FX professional community for dessert on the evening of Thursday, July 16.